Updated May 23, 2023

 - Standard Edition: It delivers all facilities provided in Standard Edition One.
 In addition, it provides larger machine support and Oracle Real Application clustering service.

-- Enterprise Edition: This edition is packed with features like security, performance, scalability, and availability, required for highly-critical applications in which online transaction processing is involved.
+- Enterprise Edition: This edition is packed with security, performance, scalability, and availability required for highly-critical applications in which online transaction processing is involved.

-- Personal Edition: It comes with the same features of Enterprise edition except Oracle Real Application Clustering.
+- Personal Edition: It has the same Enterprise edition features except Oracle Real Application Clustering.

 An Oracle database offers the following features to meet the requirements of powerful database management:

-- Scalability and Performance: Features like Real Application Clustering and Portability make an Oracle database scalable according to the usage.
-In a multiuser database, it is required to control data consistency and concurrency which are contemplated by Oracle.
+- Scalability and Performance: Features like Real Application Clustering and Portability make a database scalable according to its usage.
+In a multiuser database, it is required to control data consistency and concurrency, which Oracle contemplates.

-- Backup and Recovery: Its layout complete recovery features to recover data from almost all kinds of failures.
-In case of failure, the database needs to be recovered within no time for high availability.
-Unaffected parts of data are available while the affected ones are getting recovered.
+- Backup and Recovery: Its layout has complete recovery features to recover data from almost all failures.
+In the event of a failure, the system must swiftly recover the database to ensure high availability.
+The unaffected portions of data remain accessible while the affected ones undergo recovery.

 - Security: Securing the data is always the top priority.
-Oracle provides mechanisms to control data access and usage.
-Implementing authorization and editing user actions can prevent unauthorized access and allow distinct access to the users.
+It provides mechanisms to control data access and usage.
+Implementing authorization and editing, user actions can prevent unauthorized access and allow distinct access to the users.

 Importance of Oracle

 It is among the oldest companies which provide database management solutions.
 The company has always focused on Enterprise requirements and acknowledged the latest technology trends.
 That’s why its products are always embellished with new features.
-For instance, the latest Oracle database 19C is available on Oracle Cloud as well.
-Oracle offers users to choose from the different database editions which suit their needs in order to provide a cost-effective solution.
+For instance, the latest Oracle database 19C is also available on Oracle Cloud.
+It offers users to choose from the different database editions that suit their needs to provide a cost-effective solution.

 We have talked about the features of its database.
 These features give Oracle an edge over other competitors.
-Now, we will look at the advantages of Oracle.
+Now, we will look at the advantages.

 1. Performance: It has methodologies and principles to achieve high performance.
-We can implement performance tuning in its database to retrieve and alter data faster, in order to improve query execution time and hence application operations.
+We can implement performance tuning in its database to retrieve and alter data faster to improve query execution time and application operations.

 2. Multiple Database: Its database supports managing multiple database instances on a single server.
-Instance Caging method is provided by Oracle to manage CPU allocations on a server running the database instances.
+It provides an Instance Caging method to manage CPU allocations on a server running the database instances.
 Instance caging works with the database resource manager to manage services over multiple instances.

-3. Editions: As we discussed above, about the different editions which are offered by Oracle, it gives benefit to the users to purchase edition as per their application requirements.
+3. Editions: As we discussed above, the different editions Oracle offers benefit users to purchase editions as per their application requirements.
 They can seamlessly update the edition if their requirements change in the future.
-If you want to learn and do some hands-on Oracle, you can download and install the express edition database which is absolutely free.
+If you want to learn and do some hands-on Oracle, you can download and install the express edition database, which is free.

 4. Clusters: It uses Real Application Clusters to provide a high data availability system.
 The database with RAC has benefits over traditional database servers :